FlashSystems/just-config/README.md

 * Version 0.9.0\
   **Breaking change**: Added range syntax for configuration values and range validation.
 All occurences of `values()` and `between()` must be updated.
 The error handling for validation errors of the `between`-validator has changes as well.

+* Version 0.9.1\
+  Added the `stack_config` function to the `text` source module.
+This function makes merging configuration files from multiple source paths easier.

 ## Design rational

 If you are interested about the rationale behind the design of this library (and can stand some highly opinionated reasoning) you can read on.